HNUBIGroup/DBENet-NPI/README.md

 - DBENet-NPI
   - The code of multi-perspective information representation is in the data project.
-  - The codes of dual-branch encoder network and prediction model are in the model.py file.
+  - The code of dual-branch encoder network and prediction model are in the model.py file.
     - The code of MCANet is in the interactive.py file.
     - The code of HMCNet is in the independent.py file.